top of page

 Hi, I'm Natalie!

-Lawyer, Mom, Coach, Qoya Teacher, Yoga Nidra Facilitator
+Lawyer, Mom, Coach, Qoya Teacher, and Blogger

 I offer movement and embodiment practices, rest and meditation practices, and one-on-one coaching sessions.